MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

     + Parameters passed in ParallelRunConfig can be overwritten by passing pipeline parameters now.
 New pipeline parameters supported aml_mini_batch_size, aml_error_threshold, aml_logging_level, aml_run_invocation_timeout (aml_node_count and aml_process_count_per_node are already part of earlier release).
   + **azureml-core**
     + Deployed Azure Machine Learning Webservices now defaults to `INFO` logging.
 This can be controlled by setting the `AZUREML_LOG_LEVEL` environment variable in the deployed service.
-    + Python sdk uses discovery service to use 'api' endpoint instead of 'pipelines'.
+    + Python SDK uses discovery service to use 'api' endpoint instead of 'pipelines'.
     + Swap to the new routes in all SDK calls.
     + Changed routing of calls to the ModelManagementService to a new unified structure.
       + Made workspace update method publicly available.